tamuri/BIOL0033/software_installation.md

 })
 ```

 You should see messages such as "Loading required package: xxxx" for each of the packages.
-There might be some info messages ("The following object is masked..." etc.) but no errors.
+There might be some info messages ("The following object is masked..." etc.) and warning messages but no errors.

 5. Finally, check the packages are in your search path.
 Type the command: